 Alderman Allan Hunter has been on Council since 2010, has lived in Airdrie for nine years and he and his wife have a daughter and a son.
 Allan is a property operations project manager.

-He is the Chair of the Municipal Policing Advisory Board, the Vice Chair of the Municipal Planning Commission, and is a member of the Calgary Regional Partnership Water/Wastewater Steering Committee.
+He is Chair of the Municipal Policing Advisory Board, Vice Chair of the Municipal Planning Commission, and is a member of the Calgary Regional Partnership CMP Implementation Committee.

 He is involved with the 3rd CAV and the Airdrie Health Foundation, and volunteers at the Airdrie Pro Rodeo.